By Mauritius specialist Daniel

 Heading next to the capital, Port Louis, you can visit the UNESCO World Heritage Site, Aapravasi Ghat.
 Built in 1849, the ghat is the remains of the immigration depot where indentured workers first arrived on the island.
 Little is left of the ghat itself, but the attached museum presents a series of maps, relics and photographs in a modern exhibition that a major museum would be proud of.

 You’ll then continue on to Grand Bassin Lake.
 You can’t miss it, thanks to the giant statues (the largest outside India) of Shiva and his wife, Durga, which stand sentinel along the roadside.

 Walking along the lakeside, you’ll hear Bhangra beats pulse from the white-domed Shiva temple and see families performing puja (worship) at the water’s edge by breaking coconuts and lighting oil lamps.
-Step inside the temple doors and you can be blessed by the pundit (priest) — although the vermillion powered used to mark your forehead can stain, so consider giving this a miss if you’ve pale skin.
+Step inside the temple doors and you can be blessed by the pundit (priest) — although the vermilion powder used to mark your forehead can stain, so consider giving this a miss if you have pale skin.

 The Mauritian tea route

 While hotels serve French-press coffee, the majority of Mauritians drink tea.
 Many of Mauritius’s Indian settlers arrived to work on the island’s tea plantations, which fit around the sugarcane fields across the south and central regions.
 A number of plantations will show you around, including Le Domaine de Bois Cheri, which still has a working tea factory.